 What Should You Choose?

-If you’re going to be doing a heavy amount of travel using public transit throughout zones 1 – 6, you may want to consider the Travel Card, but I wouldn’t advise getting a Visitor’s Oyster Card because using contactless payment is just as efficient and will save you the £5+!
+If you’re going to be doing a heavy amount of travel using public transit throughout zones 1 – 6, you may want to consider the Travel Card, but I would advise against getting a Visitor’s Oyster Card because using contactless payment is just as efficient and will save you the £5+!
 Aside from being just as efficient as using the Oyster Card, fares are also capped daily and weekly using contactless payment.

 Contactless payment can either be Apple or Google Pay or simply using your chip-enabled credit card at the station entrance.
 The key is that you must use the same method of payment for each swipe to be capped; otherwise, you will be charged the regular daily rate, which can get quite expensive!